zhingoll/Issue-Assigner/README.md

 <p align="center">Issue-Assigner Framework</p>

 ## Features
+### 1. Data Acquisition and Updates
+- **Real-time Data Acquisition:** Utilize the GitHub REST API to obtain the latest collaboration data within the repository.
+- **Continuous Updating:** Support incremental training of the model to adapt to dynamic changes in data, meeting the current application needs of repository maintainers.(feature under development)
+### 2. Issue Assignment Task Benchmark
+- **Unified Framework:** Implements various models for training and testing under a unified framework using [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric).
+- **Module composition:** Includes dataset construction, data loading, and model design tailored for issue assignment tasks.
-### 1. Frontend Plugin Functionality
+### 3. Frontend Plugin Functionality
 - **Display Recommendations:** Shows recommended developers for the current issue directly within the issue interface.
 - **Model Selection:** Allows users to choose from different available models to view various recommendation results.
+- **Metric Display:** Show the activity level of developers over the past three months (weighted exponentially with more recent time having greater weight), average community OpenRank contribution, and average global OpenRank influence.
+This helps repository maintainers make more informed decisions.
 - **Feedback Mechanism:** Users can provide feedback on the recommendations using a thumbs-up (approve) or thumbs-down (disapprove).
-### 2. Issue Assignment Task Benchmark
-- **Unified Framework:** Implements various models for training and testing under a unified framework using [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric).
-- **Module composition:** Includes dataset construction, data loading, and model design tailored for issue assignment tasks.
+(This project will not be realized.
+For details, please refer to [Issue-Assigner-BaaS](https://github.com/zhingoll/Issue-Assigner-BaaS).)
-### 3. Backend Service Functionality
+### 4. Backend Service Functionality
 - **Result Storage:** Stores the recommended results post-model testing for frontend display.
 - **Feedback Storage and Evaluation:** Records real user feedback from the frontend and utilizes the [OpenRank](https://dl.acm.org/doi/10.1145/3639477.3639734) for subsequent model evaluation (feature under development).
+(This project will not be realized.
+For details, please refer to [Issue-Assigner-BaaS](https://github.com/zhingoll/Issue-Assigner-BaaS).)

 ## Project Structure
 ```plaintext